Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `add_claims` (Map of String) Add customized claims to both tokens if they are not present yet.
 Value can be a regular or JSON string; if JSON, decoded data is used as the claim's value.
 - `cache_access_token_introspection` (Boolean) Whether to cache access token introspection results.
 Default: true
 - `cache_channel_token_introspection` (Boolean) Whether to cache channel token introspection results.
 Default: true
 - `channel_token_consumer_by` (List of String) When the plugin tries to do channel token to Kong consumer mapping, it tries to find a matching Kong consumer from properties defined using this configuration parameter.
 The parameter can take an array of valid values: `id`, `username`, and `custom_id`.
+Default: ["custom_id","username"]
 - `channel_token_consumer_claim` (List of String) When you set a value for this parameter, the plugin tries to map an arbitrary claim specified with this configuration parameter.
 Kong consumers have an `id`, a `username`, and a `custom_id`.
 If this parameter is enabled but the mapping fails, such as when there's a non-existent Kong consumer, the plugin responds with `403 Forbidden`.
 - `channel_token_introspection_authorization` (String) When using `opaque` channel tokens, and you want to turn on channel token introspection, you need to specify the OAuth 2.0 introspection endpoint URI with this configuration parameter.
 Otherwise the plugin will not try introspection, and instead returns `401 Unauthorized` when using opaque channel tokens.
 - `channel_token_introspection_body_args` (String) If you need to pass additional body arguments to introspection endpoint when the plugin introspects the opaque channel token, you can use this config parameter to specify them.
 You should URL encode the value.
 For example: `resource=` or `a=1&b=&c`.
 - `channel_token_introspection_consumer_by` (List of String) When the plugin tries to do channel token introspection results to Kong consumer mapping, it tries to find a matching Kong consumer from properties defined using this configuration parameter.
 The parameter can take an array of values.
 Valid values are `id`, `username` and `custom_id`.
+Default: ["custom_id","username"]
 - `channel_token_introspection_consumer_claim` (List of String) When you set a value for this parameter, the plugin tries to map an arbitrary claim specified with this configuration parameter (such as `sub` or `username`) in channel token introspection results to Kong consumer entity
 - `channel_token_introspection_endpoint` (String) When you use `opaque` access tokens and you want to turn on access token introspection, you need to specify the OAuth 2.0 introspection endpoint URI with this configuration parameter.
 Otherwise, the plugin does not try introspection and returns `401 Unauthorized` instead.
 - `channel_token_introspection_hint` (String) If you need to give `hint` parameter when introspecting a channel token, you can use this parameter to specify the value of such parameter.
 By default, a `hint` isn't sent with channel token introspection.
 - `channel_token_introspection_jwt_claim` (List of String) If your introspection endpoint returns a channel token in one of the keys (or claims) in the introspection results (`JSON`), the plugin can use that value instead of the introspection results when doing expiry verification and signing of the new token issued by Kong.
 - `channel_token_introspection_leeway` (Number) You can use this parameter to adjust clock skew between the token issuer introspection results and Kong.
 The value will be added to introspection results (`JSON`) `exp` claim/property before checking token expiry against Kong servers current time (in seconds).
 You can disable channel token introspection `expiry` verification altogether with `config.verify_channel_token_introspection_expiry`.
 Default: 0
 - `channel_token_introspection_scopes_claim` (List of String) Use this parameter to specify the claim/property in channel token introspection results (`JSON`) to be verified against values of `config.channel_token_introspection_scopes_required`.
 This supports nested claims.
+Default: ["scope"]
 - `channel_token_introspection_scopes_required` (List of String) Use this parameter to specify the required values (or scopes) that are checked by an introspection claim/property specified by `config.channel_token_introspection_scopes_claim`.
 - `channel_token_introspection_timeout` (Number) Timeout in milliseconds for an introspection request.
 The plugin tries to introspect twice if the first request fails for some reason.
 If both requests timeout, then the plugin runs two times the `config.access_token_introspection_timeout` on channel token introspection.
 - `channel_token_issuer` (String) The `iss` claim of the re-signed channel token is set to this value, which is `kong` by default.
 The original `iss` claim of the incoming token (possibly introspected) is stored in the `original_iss` claim of the newly signed channel token.
 Default: "kong"